 Why Do We Conform?

 The Nazi Party of World War II’s Germany is a prime example.
-It’s often forgotten that Adolf Hitler practically started from nothing – herding together only a selection of individuals and conforming them to his fascist beliefs.
+It’s often forgotten that Adolf Hitler practically started from nothing – herding together only a selection of people and conforming them to his fascist beliefs.
 With enough time, Hitler took this herd mentality to an unprecedented scale.

 Of course, it can’t be overlooked that many Germans simply conformed to Hitler’s beliefs.
 But why would they do so even if they internally questioned the authenticity of such beliefs?